slamora/brackets-wiki/Research:-Design-Alternatives-for-Split-View.md

         * **Issue:** Does this mean that the split icons no longer show up on hover of other items int he working set while a split is already open?
     * You can also close the split view by doing File > Close while focus is in one of the views.
 If you do this in the main view, the secondary view becomes the main view.
 * When clicking on another file in the working set or file tree, the file is opened in whichever view is currently focused, and the selection highlight is updated accordingly.
+    * Same applies to any other UI action that opens a file (e.g. click on a result from Find in Files) - goes to last active view (need to ensure that per-doc bottom panels always properly hide/switch if you switch views)
+    * **Issue:** Will it be confusing that some bottom panels are global vs. per doc?
 * The non-focused view has a small box in the upper right corner showing the name of the file in that view.
     * **Issue:** Maybe we should only do this for the secondary view, since the main view will always have the pointer from the working set.
 * There is a status bar in each view.